jrhoun/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/07-selecting-your-locale-and-encoding.md

 # Selecting Your Locale and Encoding

-There are several ways of optimizing a Liferay DXP instance to display content differently for users in various locales by configuring any of the following:
+Choosing the right locale and encoding is important especially when building the platform for all users, especially international ones.
+By default, Liferay DXP is configured with English (US) as the default language and set to GMT time zone.
+Administrators can modify their Liferay DXP instance to display content differently for users in various locales by configuring any of the following:

 * Setting a different time zone
 * Displaying content "right to left" (that is, languages such as Hebrew, Arabic, and Persian)